Wound Care Learning Center

 Clean

-• Wash your hands before and after touching your wound!
+• Wash your hands before and after treating your wound!
 This is an important step to prevent infection.
-You can use soap and water or an antiseptic skin cleanser like Hibiclens®.
+You can use soap and water or an antiseptic skin cleanser like Hibiclens®.1

-• Stop bleeding by pressing a clean paper towel, cloth, or sterile gauze pad against the wound for several minutes.
+• Stop bleeding by pressing a clean cloth, or sterile gauze pad against the wound for several minutes.
 If bleeding continues, call a doctor.

-• After you’ve stopped the bleeding, rinse the wound with clean water or saline and gently remove any dirt with a clean, moist cloth.
+• Rinse the wound with clean water or saline and gently remove any dirt with a clean, moist cloth.

 Treat

-• For superficial wounds, you may use an antiseptic skin cleanser like Hibiclens® or an antibiotic ointment
+• For superficial wounds, you may use an antiseptic skin cleanser like Hibiclens (rinse after applying) or an antibiotic ointment.

 • Do not use peroxide, iodine solutions, alcohol, or soap in the wound – this can delay healing